-If you've spotted a better deal (incl postage) on any of those we've listed, please use the "suggest deals" link below to report them in the discussion.
+If you've spotted a better deal (incl postage) on any of those we've listed, please let us know in the forum.

-Whether it's a retailer or restaurateur, airline or air-conditioner seller, computer shop or car rental company, there are always two main risks.
-Either it's a dodgy company, or it's a legit company that has financial problems and goes bust.
+Whether it's a retailer or restaurateur, airline or air-conditioner seller, computer shop or car rental company, there are always two main risks: either it's a dodgy company, or it's a legit company that has financial problems and goes bust.

 The aim of these tips is to help you minimise the risks.

-Quite simply, its customers are immediately transformed into creditors.
-This hits hardest if you've ordered goods or tickets from them, and not had delivery, as then you become one of a line of people trying to get your money back out of the company's assets, and you usually get back much less than you paid in.
+This hits hardest if you've ordered goods or tickets from them, and not had delivery, as then you are simply one of a line of people trying to get your money back out of the company's assets, and you usually get back much less than you paid in.

 Even if you've had delivery, if the company you bought from goes under and there's a problem with the goods, it can mean you've no comeback.

-While MoneySavingExpert.com endeavours to check deals are valid, we don't check companies' finances.
-Even huge names like MFI and Woolies have folded, so it's very important you use the right strategies to stay protected where possible...
+While MoneySavingExpert.com endeavours to check deals are valid, we don't check companies' finances - even huge names like MFI and Woolies have folded - so it's very important you use the right strategies to stay protected where possible...

-Pay by credit card for something over £100, and Section 75 laws supercharge your consumer rights.
+Pay by credit card for something over £100, eg, flights, kitchens, sofas, and Section 75 laws super-charge your consumer rights.

-This means you have exactly the same rights with the card company as you do with the retailer.
-So if it goes bust, you can simply take your complaints there instead and get money back if there's no delivery.
+Unlike debit cards, cheques & cash, pay in full or part (even just £1) on a credit card and by law the lender's jointly liable with the retailer.
+This means you have exactly the same rights with the card company as you do with the retailer, so if it goes bust, you can simply take your complaints there instead and get money back if no delivery.

 Section 75 doesn't apply to purchases under £100, but there's still an option which can help.
-It isn't a legal protection, just Visa, Mastercard and Amex's rules, but it's a good back-up.
+It's not a legal protection, just Visa rules, but it's a good secondary back up.

-Spend on a Visa, Mastercard or Amex credit card or any debit or charge card.
-If the goods don't appear, you can try to ask your bank/card provider to reclaim the cash from the seller’s bank, so long as you complain within 120 days of realising there’s a problem.
-See the Chargeback guide for full details.
+Spend on a Visa credit or debit card and, if the goods don't appear within 120 days, you can ask your bank to reclaim the cash from the seller’s bank.
+See the Visa Chargeback part of the Section 75 guide for full details.

 Bogus websites are often set up to cash in on popular products like Ugg boots and Tiffany necklaces, so be wary if it's an unfamiliar site.
 And don't think that because it appears on a reputable search engine, that makes it a reputable site - always check.

-Most folk know to look for a security padlock on the bottom right of a website, but that doesn't mean the site's legit, just that payment's secure.
+Most folks know to look for a security padlock on a website's bottom right, but that doesn't mean the site's legit, just that payment's secure.

 To find out who registered the site and when, search the Whois database.
-Reputable firms should also appear on the Companies House site, the UK Government's official companies register.
-Be very wary of businesses with just a PO Box or email address.
+Reputable firms should also appear on the Companies House site, the UK Govt's official companies register.
+Be very wary of businesses with just a PO BOX or email address.

 Study the site's worldwide web ranking on Alexa.
-Anything in the top 100,000 means it's reasonably big and a good, though not foolproof indication of legitimacy.
+Anything in the top 100,000 means it's reasonably big - a good, though not foolproof, indication of legitimacy.
 Do a quick Google search for other shoppers’ experiences.

-Crucially, ensure your security's up-to-date - free software can be downloaded to your computer in about five minutes.
-Full details in the Free Antivirus Software guide.
+Crucially, ensure your security's up-to-date - free software can be downloaded to your computer in five mins.
+Full details in the Free Anti-Virus Software guide.

-Many people are surprised to learn you've MORE rights buying online (or by telephone/catalogue) due to the Distance Selling Regulations.
+Many people are surprised to learn you've MORE rights buying online (or telephone/catalogue) due to the Distance Selling Regulations.

-These give you a legal right to send most goods back within seven days for a full refund (including outward delivery costs), even if there’s no fault.
+This gives a legal right to send most goods back within a week for a full refund (including outward delivery costs), even if there’s no fault.
 You'll usually need to pay for the return delivery.
 Read Consumer Rights for a full guide.

-However, of course, this is balanced by the fact ordering online automatically means there's a time gap between ordering and delivering - when the company has your money.
-So if it goes bust during that time, the distance selling rights don't help.
+However, of course this is balanced by the fact that, order online, and that automatically means a time gap between ordering and delivering - when the company has your money.
+So if it goes bust in that time, the distance selling rights don't help.